 Services in Burr Ridge

-On May 8, 2017, the Village Board awarded a Franchise Agreement for Scavenger Services to Groot Industries.
+The Village of Burr Ridge contracts with Groot Industries for its residential garbage pickup service.
 This program requires that the refuse pickup of all homes south of 79th Street will be on Thursdays, and on Fridays for all homes north of 79th Street.

-For more information regarding this program, please refer to the Resident Guide or call Groot Industries directly at (888) 485-0900.
+For more information regarding this program, please refer to the Resident Guide, access our Garbage and Recycling page, or call Groot Industries directly at (888) 485-0900.

 Household Hazardous Waste Collection